Palau: Oceania Odyssey (trip)

 Sea kayaking & snorkeling – easy to moderate.

 With immense biodiversity and beauty, Palau provides unrivalled snorkeling opportunities.
 From the surface, creatures such as turtles, barracudas, and multitudes of colorful reef fish can be observed gliding among dense coral formations sprinkled with giant clams, sea squirts, and varieties of anemone.
-The sea around the famed Rock Islands, our destination for our first four days of kayaking and snorkeling, is dotted with the sunken remains of more than 75 World War II military ships and Japanese seaplanes.
-Located primarily in the lagoons around the Rock Islands, these relics have developed their own thriving ecosystems, teeming with fish, corals, and other invertebrates not commonly seen along the outer reef system.
+The sea around the famed Rock Islands, the destination for our first four days of kayaking and snorkeling, is dotted with the sunken remains of more than 75 World War II military ships and Japanese seaplanes.
+Located primarily in the lagoons around the Rock Islands, these relics have developed their own thriving ecosystems teeming with fish, corals, and other invertebrates not commonly seen along the outer reef.
 All of the marvels of Palau await our exploration in the coming days.

 DAY 4